 Available in Greek, Sour Cherry, Dates, Walnut & Honey and Seasonal flavors.

-All our yogurt products begin with whole milk from Hudson Valley Fresh, a dairy farmer partnership dedicated to sustainable agriculture and to preserving the dairy farming tradition of New York’s Hudson River Valley
+All our yogurt products begin with whole milk from Hudson Valley Fresh, a dairy farmer cooperative dedicated to sustainable agriculture and to preserving the dairy farming tradition and beauty of New York’s Hudson River Valley.

 Learn more about Hudson Valley Fresh.